mkmorgan1/project-website/README.md

 # projects-website

-Shows a couple of projects I have been working on
+## My Personal Projects Portfolio.

+I created this single-page application to showcase a couple of the most recent projects.

+- I have an AWS S3 bucket and EC2 instance for storage and deployment.
+- Changes in state and rendering are implemented through Redux and React.
+- A PostgreSQL database stores the user's interactions with the website.

 ## Installation